Queensland Road Danger Map Roche Legal

 The most dangerous roads in West End

-19 crash black spots in West End over the last 10 years, ranked by the number of people injured.
-West End ranks #53 statewide.
+19 crash black spots in West End over the last 10 years, ranked by a severity score that weights deaths and serious injuries above minor ones.
+West End ranks #54 statewide.

 160